-Last year, we ran a review of a Union 36, and the opening photo of the boat featured a unique folding ladder that I hadnt seen before.
+A while back, we ran a review of a Union 36, and the opening photo of the boat featured a unique folding ladder that I hadn’t seen before.
 The ladder, instead of hanging vertically, folded out at a comfortable angle in a way that seemed—at least in the photo—pretty practical for routine boarding.
 I was curious how it worked in bouncy weather, and the owner of the boat, PS contributor Frank Lanier, assured me that the ladder, which came with the boat, was as good as any other he’d tried.

 The trend toward sugar-scoop transoms on sailboats has reduced the need for boarding ladders, but owners of older boats like the Union 36 will likely need to retro-fit one.
 Our last boarding ladder test was in December 2002.
-The test was carried out in partnership with our now defunct powerboat magazine Powerboat Reports, so several of the ladders were the type that hook over a gunwale-an installation that wont work on many sailboats.
+The test was carried out in partnership with our now defunct powerboat magazine Powerboat Reports, so several of the ladders were the type that hook over a gunwale-an installation that won't work on many sailboats.

-The boat I cruised on for many years, Tosca, was a double-ender with the same sort boarding of complications as the Union 36.
-A stern boarding ladder didnt work.
+The boat I cruised on for many years, Tosca, was a double-ender with the same sort of boarding complications as the Union 36.
+A stern boarding ladder didn’t work.
 For a couple of ladder-less months after we bought the boat, we just shimmied up the bobstay when we went swimming.
-Id wind up in the hospital if I tried that today.
-(Getting old isnt for wimps.)
+I’d wind up in the hospital if I tried that today.
+(Getting old isn’t for wimps.)